Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 ## 17_0_joint_clumping_and_enrichment.R
 This script runs clumping for original traits and SGCT and finds shared hits.

+## 17a_0_joint_clumping_and_enrichment.R
+This script runs clumping for original traits, SGCT and UGCTs and finds shared hits.

 ## 18_0_joint_clumping_and_enrichment_gip1.R
 This script runs clumping for original traits and GIP1 and finds shared hits.